 Pultec is the holy grail when it comes to equalizers.
-But, the reason why Pultec is so great can seem elusive.
-If you asked someone why, their answer would be solely their opinion.
-You could attribute their success to the transformers, the tubes, the Q curves or being a byproduct of the times, the place or the people.
+But, the reason why Pultec is so great can seem elusive if you asked someone why their answer would be solely their opinion.
+You could attribute their success to the transformers, the tubes, the Q curves, or being a byproduct of the times, the place, or the people.
 But really, it was all those things that created the perfect storm for genius.
 The fact that it’s still one of, if not the most, sought after audio equalizers ever made is even further testament to that.

 Ollie and Gene met studying electronics at the RCA Institute (now the Technical Career Institute College of Technology) in NYC.
 After school, Gene spent 14 years working for RCA while Ollie enlisted in the Navy.
-After WW2, Ollie ended up at Capitol Records as an engineer and sold Ampex tape machines before meeting back up with Shenk to form Pulse Techniques.
-Pulse techniques was the formal name for the company that produced the Pultec EQP-1A.
+After WW2, Ollie ended up at Capitol Records as an engineer and sold Ampex tape machines before meeting with Shenk to form Pulse Techniques.
+Pulse Techniques was the formal name for the company that produced the Pultec EQP-1A.

 Bypassed Pultec Vocal

-In 1961, the EQP-1 was replaced by the updated EQP-1A which had added frequency selections.
-The new 1A model had added a 20 hz boost and attenuation, 16 khz boost, and a 5, 10 and 20 kHz attenuation.
+In 1961, the EQP-1 was replaced by the updated EQP-1A, which had added frequency selections.
+The new 1A model had added a 20 Hz boost and attenuation, 16 kHz boost, and a 5, 10, and 20 kHz attenuation.
 In 1981, Shenk was finally ready to retire.
 He tried, unsuccessfully, to sell the company and eventually ceased production and shut the doors for good.

 A common myth is that the Pultec passive circuit designs were licensed from Western Electric.
-This is not true, the manual does state, “licensed under patents of the Western Electric Company,” but that is only for the use of negative feedback and has nothing to do with any of the actual circuit designs.
+This is not true, the manual states, “licensed under patents of the Western Electric Company,” but that is only for the use of negative feedback and has nothing to do with any of the actual circuit designs.

-After closing down in 1981, Gene Shenk received a call from NYC Power Station owner, Tony Bongiovi.
-Bongiovi wanted to place an order so large that Gene couldn’t say no. Eventually, 24 units, which were mostly the smaller 2 rack version of the 1A the EQP1A3, were produced for the last ever production run made by Gene Shenk.
+After closing down in 1981, Gene Shenk received a call from NYC Power Station owner Tony Bongiovi.
+Bongiovi wanted to place an order so large that Gene couldn’t say no. Eventually, 24 units, mainly the smaller 2U rack version of the 1A, the EQP1A3, were produced for the last ever production run made by Gene Shenk.